Mirai by Nirman

 Mirai by Nirman is a 138 m 30-storey commercial high-rise building under construction in Dhaka, Bangladesh.
 The building is located in Tejgaon Industrial Area, adjacent to Hatirjheel Lake and is being developed by Dhaka-based Bangladeshi real estate firm Nirman International.
 Slated for completion in the summer of 2027, Mirai is expected to be among the tallest buildings in the city.
 Finnish architecture firm ARCO has designed the high-rise.
-The tower block is LEED Gold certified and will utilise a double-glazed façade for efficiency.
+The tower block is LEED Gold certified and will utilise a double-glazed facade for efficiency.
 It is being constructed using the building information modelling method.

 Naming

 The name "Mirai" (未来) is the Japanese word for future, and according to The Business Standard, the tower block "aims to bring the industry into the future with its futuristic design, technological innovation and aesthetics."